aaron-grau/curic/javascript/readings/intro-to-callbacks.md

 ## Callbacks and closures
 The above function passes a **callback** to `setTimeout`.
 In this case, the callback is not a **closure**, since it uses no outside variables.
-That's because we've hard-coded string.
+That's because we've hard-coded the string 'hello'.
 Let's see an example that illustrates why closures are so commonly used as
 callbacks: